-The third Monday in January is now known as 'Blue Monday': the most depressing day of the year.
-Blue Monday seems especially relevant now due to the extremely tough times the hair and beauty industry continues to face with more lockdowns and huge financial and psychological challenges caused by the pandemic.
+The hair and beauty industry continues to face extremely tough times and huge financial and psychological challenges caused by the pandemic.

 The months of lockdown and loss have had a huge impact on our mental health.
 According to research from MIND, more than half of adults (60%) and over two thirds of young people (68%) said their mental health got worse during lockdown.
 Many have developed new mental health problems as a result of the pandemic and for some existing mental health problems have got worse.

 Find out how you can help to promote good mental health for yourself, your employees and your clients.

 - What does mental health refer to?

 - Supporting an employee with mental health problems